gianmarco-aversano/gianmarco-aversano.github.io/_posts/2023-12-12-differential-privacy.md

             logger.info(
                 f"The training will stop at epoch {trainer.current_epoch} and step {trainer.global_step} because all the allowed privacy budget ({self.budget}) has been spent: {self.epsilon}."
             )
+            # Set this flat to True in the Trainer and the training will stop
             trainer.should_stop = True
 ```